Techinho/restaurant/README.md

 User authentication (customers and admin)

-Admin panel for managing menu, orders, and reservations
+Admin panel for managing menu, orders, and reservations.